How to Find a CTO for Your SaaS Solution?

-IMPORTANT: Before hiring CTO you must understand very well at what stage you are depending on which different people will be suitable.
+IMPORTANT: Before hiring CTO you must understand very well at what stage you depend on which different people will be suitable.

-Now let us consider in detail the function of SRT at each of the stages.
+Now let us consider the function of SRT at each stage in detail.

 CTO in a startup

-Creating MVP and especially its cost are very dependent on CTO.
-Choosing technologies, teams, building a development plan taking into account all priorities and all business requirements leads either to the successful creation of the first version of the product or to complete failure.
+Creating MVP and especially its cost is very dependent on CTO.
+Choosing technologies, teams, and building a development plan considering all priorities and business requirements leads either to the successful creation of the product's first version or to complete failure.
 Startup cost savings of 90% depend on CTO.
-For a startup, this is critical because there is always not enough money to cover risks and unpredictable events.
+This is critical for a startup because money is always insufficient to cover risks and unpredictable events.

-Oddly enough, CTO in a startup should be a salesman, and he will have to sell confidence and reliability in it as a Technical Leader to investors.
+Oddly enough, the CTO of a startup should be a salesman, and he will have to sell confidence and reliability in it as a Technical Leader to investors.
 Indeed, investors in the person of CTO will see the person on whom the technical success of the project depends.
-CTO comes to all meetings with investors, answers technical questions, and does everything necessary to instill confidence in technical success.
+CTO attends all meetings with investors, answers technical questions, and does everything necessary to instill confidence in technical success.

 CTO in a startup is not so much a manager as a jack of all trades.
 Most often, the development team consists of either one or several people and there is no one to manage, instead, he must do it himself.
 Therefore, the best CTO in a startup is a techie with extensive experience in development and preferably knowledge of different technologies.

-All of the above does not at all seem like a classic understanding of the role of CTO.
-It is rather a very technical lead, a little salesman, entrepreneur, creative person all rolled into one.
+All of the above does not seem like a classic understanding of the role of the CTO.
+It is rather a very technical lead, a little salesman, an entrepreneur, and a creative person all rolled into one.